texfaq/texfaq.github.io/FAQ-music.md

 output, from MIDI files.

-The history of music in TeX goes back some time; the earliest ''working'' macros were MuTeX, by Angelika Schofer and Andrea Steinbach.
+The history of music in TeX goes back some time; the earliest "working" macros were MuTeX, by Angelika Schofer and Andrea Steinbach.
 MuTeX was very limited, but it was some time before Daniel Taupin took up the baton, and developed MusicTeX, which allows the typesetting of polyphonic and other multiple-stave music;